safe-global/safe-docs/README.md

 ### Development mode

-Run the server in development mode:
+Run the server in development mode using the following command:

 ```
 pnpm dev